ColeZhangc/learnproject/readme.txt

-Git is a version control systom.
+Git is a dist version control systom.
 Git is a free software